Pesto Hasselback Potatoes

 Told you it was genius.

-Next, baste your spud liberally with melted butter and bake, uncovered, in a pre-heated 180°C fan oven until the insides start to get soft and fluffy and the skin gets crispy.
+Next, baste your potato liberally with melted butter and bake, uncovered, in a pre-heated 180°C fan oven until the insides start to get soft and fluffy and the skin gets crispy.
 This will take anywhere from 40-60 minutes depending on the size of your potato and the accuracy of your oven.
 Baste every 10 minutes or so with more butter for the best results.

-Remove your potato from the oven, and spread a layer of pesto in each cut before returning to the oven for a final 5-min blast.
+Remove your potato from the oven and spread a layer of pesto in each cut before returning to the oven for a final 5-min blast.

 Sprinkle with sea salt flakes, chives and Parmesan and devour immediately.